LifelongLearner13/pirate_bartender/README.md

   * Are ye a lubber who likes it bitter?
   * Would ye like a bit of sweetness with yer poison?
   * Are ye one for a fruity finish?
+* UI will ask the user to provide an input for each of the questions
 * Use user answers to identify ingredients

-* UI which will ask the user to provide an input for each of the questions.
+# Instructions

+* Create question, ingredient, and pantry constructors
 * When the user submits their choices, store results in a preferences object
-* Create a constructor for a bartender object, and give the bartender a createDrink method.
+* bartender object should have createDrink method.
 This method should take the preferences object, and construct a new drink object by fetching randomly chosen ingredients from the pantry which match the user's preferences.
-* Create a bartender object, and add in logic so that when the user submits their preferences, the drink is created and displayed in your UI.
+Displayed drink in your UI.

 # Possible ingredients: